Statutes of the European Laryngological Society

 Honorary Members are elected by the Board of Directors based on outstanding achievements in the field of laryngology.
 Honorary Members do not pay a fee, do not have the right to vote in the general assembly and cannot be elected to administrative positions.
 They do receive a free digital copy of the European Archives of Otolaryngology and are entitled to a reduced registration fee at ELS congresses and selected educational events.

-Membership and the accompanying benefits are lost: a) by notifying the association of the resignation; b) by revocation.
+Membership and the accompanying benefits are lost: a) by notifying the association of the resignation in writing; b) by revocation.
 Grounds for revocation are: 1. not paying membership fees by the end of the administrative year; 2. conduct in conflict with the objectives of the association.
 The Board of Directors has the right to revoke the membership at any time.
 Paid membership fees cannot not be reimbursed.

 Paragraph 3 : Association Governance